eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/theme.md

 ## Shape

 Border radius is one of the important part of any design system.
-To make the PhotoEditorSDKUI shape similar to your design system, you can configure `shape` object in theme.
+To make the PhotoEditor SDK UI shape similar to your design system, you can configure `shape` object in theme.

 ```js
 const editor = new PhotoEditorSDKUI({